sedouard/flocker/docs/using/tutorial/moving-volume-tutorial.rst

 .. literalinclude:: deployment-node2.yml
    :language: yaml

 #.
-Use the Flocker CLI to migrate one of the containers to the second host:
+Use the Flocker CLI to migrate one of the containers to the second node:

    .. prompt:: bash you@laptop:~$

       flocker-deploy 172.16.255.250 deployment-node2.yml docker-compose.yml

 #.
-View the Redis container and its volume now running on node2:
+View the Redis container and its volume now running on the second node:

    .. prompt:: bash you@laptop:~$

       vagrant ssh node2 -c 'docker ps'

-.. note:: You can revisit http://172.16.255.250/, where you will see the visit count is still persisted.
+#.
+Revisit http://172.16.255.250/, where you will see the visit count is still persisted.

-          Visit http://172.16.255.251/, and you will see that the count still persists, even though the container with the volume has moved between hosts, which would not have been possible without using Flocker.
+#.
+Revisit http://172.16.255.251/, and you will see that the count still persists, even though the container with the volume has moved between nodes, which would not have been possible without using Flocker.

 Result
 ======